 On top of that, substituting coconut cream for dairy cream particularly benefits those who are lactose-intolerant.
 But you do really have to watch out for some brands that add guar gum to make the cream creamier.
 Guar gum is not easy to digest.
 So, if you have digestive problem, choose the brand that comes without guar gum.

 Another thing worth mentioning is that people always associate coconut cream with high-calorie and so it will make you fat easily.
-Here's the fact – 50-70% of coconut cream (depending on brands) contain water.
-And 15-35% contains fatty acids.
+Here's the fact: 50–70% of coconut cream (depending on brands) contain water.
+And 15–35% contain fatty acids.
 What's more, most fatty acids in the cream convert easily to energy rather than being stored as body fat.

 So, which are you going to believe... the fact stated right in front of you or fiction as parroted by the ignoramuses?

-Last but not least, if you need to strengthen your immunity to an all-time high so that your body will become more capable of fighting even cancers and pathogens, coconut oil is what you need for stronger health protection since coconut oil has 3-5 times as much medium-chain and saturated fatty acids as coconut cream.
-Moreover, coconut oil is more versatile than coconut cream since you can literally add coconut oil to all kinds of food.
+Last but not least, if you need to strengthen your immunity to an all-time high so that your body will become more capable of fighting even cancers and pathogens, coconut oil is what you need for stronger health protection since coconut oil has 3–5 times as much medium-chain and saturated fatty acids as coconut cream.
+Moreover, coconut oil is more versatile than coconut cream since you can literally add coconut oil to all kinds of food (and beverages if you don't mind having the oil floating on the surface).

 You May also Like to Find Out...